 EYFS/ adapted National Curriculum for England; ages 2-7; co-ed; day; independent; privately owned; 80 students

 Newish nursery and primary school (opened in 2016) in central Moscow, with a British curriculum taught by UK qualified teachers helped by bi-lingual (English/Russian) classroom assistants.
 The Welsh-born head was previously a teacher at the International School of Moscow.
 The school acts as a feeder for the Anglo-American School and the International School of Moscow.

 Adapted National Curriculum for England/ IGCSE/ A Level/ IB Diploma; age 3-18; co-ed; day; independent; privately owned; 1,000 students

-Currently, consisting of seven schools in different locations in Moscow (all Russian owned and run) with one offering a Russian department teaching in Russian, following Russian Federal State guidelines.
-The remaining six schools are divided into four foundation stage and primary schools, one secondary school offering IGCSEs and then A Levels and one offering IGCSEs and the International Baccalaureate Diploma.
+Currently, consisting of six schools in different locations in Moscow (all Russian owned and run) with one offering a Russian department teaching in Russian, following Russian Federal State guidelines.
+The remaining five schools are divided into three foundation stage and primary schools, one secondary school offering IGCSEs and then A levels and one offering IGCSEs and the International Baccalaureate Diploma.
 An Accredited Member of the Council of British International Schools (COBIS) and inspected by Cambridge Education for British Schools Overseas (BSO).

 The first (2018) of two newly opened schools in Russia (the second has since opened in St Petersburg in 2019), by the Brookes Education Group.
 The company already operates schools in the UK, Canada, USA, India and South Korea.
 Consisting of a kindergarten, lower and upper school and has recently been authorised to offer an all-through International Baccalaureate education.
 Opportunities for exchange programmes with the other schools in the group.